dmarti/CAPCA/README.md

    Much of the material that is eventually removed from social media sites turns out to be either an ordinary scam based on people's health concerns, or active disinformation about a health-related conspiracy theory.
-When legitimate health care brands are aware of, and able to disconnect from, misleading health content, consumers are less likely to be confused by misleading messages.
+When legitimate health care providers are aware of, and able to disconnect from, misleading health content, consumers are less likely to be confused by misleading messages.

  * Because this proposal is simple and could take effect quickly, it can help inform other work by advertisers, social media companies, and policymakers.
-While questions of how best to operate and moderate social media sites are still actively researched, this proposal provides a simple way to keep stakeholders informed on the state of progress.
+While questions of how best to design, operate and moderate social media sites are still actively researched, this proposal provides a simple way to keep stakeholders informed on the state of progress.